xaprb/story/exampleSite/content/slides/adirondack/index.md

 - roomy: scales up font sizes (but doesn't change padding)
 - smokescreen: renders H1, H2, H3 with a partially transparent black background
 - shelf: renders H1 background so H2/H3 can sit on top of it
+- fit-h1: shrink the H1 heading until it fits on a single line